Life to Eagle

 Information will be updated as needed to ensure the national and council policies are implemented fully and fairly in each district.

 Scouts must use the current version of the Eagle Scout Leadership Service Project Workbook (512-927).
-The link to this document is below.
+Click here for instructions on how to download the document as there are two versions, one for PCs and one for Macs.
 As you plan and carry out your leadership service project, use the Eagle Scout Leadership Service Project Workbook to record your plans and progress.

 The workbook may be downloaded as a PDF and completed electronically.
 This format allows Scouts to enter information electronically and save the document to make future changes.
 Or simply, print out a copy and fill it in by hand.
 Alternately, you may obtain a printed copy from your local council service center - ask for an Eagle Project Workbook.
 Remember that others will be reading these pages.
 You should print, type, or write legibly using black or blue ink.
 You may add as many pages as needed to thoroughly complete the workbook.

 The Crossroads of America Council Advancement Committee has elected to use a form to make it easier for Eagle Scout references to determine the Scout's worthiness for the Eagle Scout rank.
 It is suggested that the Eagle Scout candidate deliver a reference form at least four (4) weeks before his desired Eagle Board of Review date to ensure that the reference has the necessary time to complete the form.
 This form will be mailed by the reference to the local council service center for that Scout's district.
 Each link below provides the Scout with the appropriate PDF form for their district.